 WE’RE STAFFED FOR SUMMER 2019!
 CHECK BACK THIS FALL FOR SUMMER 2020 POSITIONS!

-Our “Red Pine Pan-Tree” kitchen is run by a Head Cook, Assistant Cook, and a team of support staff and volunteers.
+Our “Red Pine Pan-Tree” kitchen is run by a Head Cook, Assistant Cook, and two of our lifeguards.
 Together, they serve three meals each day and snacks to campers and staff.
 We are looking for individuals who have cooking and baking background, commercial kitchen experience, and an understanding of “camper friendly” meals.

 Waterfront & Support Staff

 The Waterfront team ensures the safety of our guests on Presbytery Point’s beach and docks.
-Lifeguards guard not only for Presbytery Point summer programs, but also visiting guest camps throughout the summer.
-When the waterfront is closed, you can find this team in our Dining Hall helping the kitchen staff prepare meals, cleaning dishes, and setting up activities with our Program Director!
+Lifeguards guard not only for Presbytery Point summer programs but also visiting guest camps throughout the summer.
+When the waterfront is closed, you can find this team in our Dining Hall helping the kitchen staff prepare meals and cleaning dishes!
 Simply put, without this team, camp wouldn’t be possible.
 These staff members play an essential role in the day-to-day running of our property and program from behind the scenes.

 overnight cabin counselor